Call and Email Chair Kinsey: American Indian/Native Studies Should Be on the SBOE Agenda

 Since the Spring of 2020, a committee of Native community members and allies have been collectively developing a course in American Indian/Native Studies.
 The AI/NS course has been piloted at Grand Prairie ISD for two and a half years and was approved as an Innovative Course by the Texas Education Agency in the summer of 2023.
 Since then, the course has been adopted or is in the process of being adopted in Robstown ISD and Crowley ISD, along with a few other districts.

 In November of 2023, previous SBOE Chair Ellis stated that he intended to place the AI/NS course for first reading on the January 2024 SBOE agenda.
-In January 2024, the new Governor Abbot-appointed SBOE Chair Aaron Kinsey pulled the AI/NS course from its expected place in the SBOE agenda, After receiving hundreds of emails and a petition signed by nearly a thousand Texans, Kinsey then refused to place the AI/NS course on the April agenda.
-Kinsey also neglected to have promised conversations about the course standards with fellow board members, choosing instead to focus on the recommended course materials, which will not be part of the TEKS adoption process.
+In January 2024, the new Governor Abbot-appointed SBOE Chair Aaron Kinsey pulled the AI/NS course from its expected place in the SBOE agenda, After receiving hundreds of emails and a petition signed by nearly a thousand Texans, Kinsey then did not to place the AI/NS course on the April agenda.
+Since then, Chair Kinsey has focused on reviewing the recommended course materials, which will not be part of the official TEKS adoption process.

 Most recently, Chair Kinsey has stated that the AI/NS course is already an innovative course.
-This is, however, misleading.
-The SBOE board itself called for the creation of a course in Native American Studies in 2018, and the community answered the call.
-For more than four years a team of native and native ally volunteers worked to create a course that the SBOE had indicated it would consider for the social studies elective catalogue, right next to Mexican American Studies, African American Studies, and a future course in Asian American Studies that could also be delayed using similar tactics.
-Because of the board's stated priorities for the fall meetings, this June is likely the last chance the AI/NS course has to be considered for TEKS adoption this year.
-If the SBOE Board does not review the course this year, then it will sentence the course to, at best, a temporary and vulnerable status for the foreseeable future.
+If the course is not approved this year, however, it's innovative course status will need to be renewed.
+Additionally, the SBOE board itself called for the creation of a course in Native American Studies in 2018.
+The community answered the call.
+For more than four years a team of native and native ally volunteers worked to create a course that the SBOE had indicated it would consider for the social studies elective catalogue, right next to Mexican American Studies, African American Studies, and a future course in Asian American Studies that could also be delayed if these delays continue.
+While all districts should continue to offer the AI/NS course as planned, the course deserves to be considered for full TEKS adoption as soon as possible.
+Both students and districts deserve the certainty and continuity that TEKS adoption will allow.

 This email campaign was created by the Ethnic Studies Network of Texas, an organization dedicated to the expansion and growth of Ethnic Studies in the State of Texas.